geoSkogen/integer/README.md

 ### validates user input & displays correct answers for incorrect responses

 ### JavaScript is largely decoupled from the HTML document&mdash;
 ### properly classed & clustered elements can be added, rearranged, & removed without script failure

+#####(answers to division problems are still rounded to the nearest whole number - adding a remainder system)